EMPLOYMENT LAW NEWS

 Other aspects of New York’s paid sick leave law include:

-- Max use per year – 56 hours in a fixed 12-month period
+- Max use per year – 56 hours (for large employers)

 - Accrual rate – 1 hour for every 30 hours worked